MrMeshak/minesweeper/readme.md

 My goal with this project was to practice some of my Java fundamentals and refresh my basic java skills.

 - brush up on Java syntax
-- practice using an Object Orientated aproach to problem solving.
+- practice using an Object Orientated approach to problem solving.

 ## Technologies